hadoopfromscratch/hadoopfromscratch/README.md

 - Spark 2.0.0

 Java, Hadoop and Spark are installed into /opt.
 Maven is installed into user's homedir.
 It is not needed once the script exits and can be safely removed.

+If everything goes well, Hadoop should be up and running and "Pi"-jobs (two last lines of install.sh) should execute without errors.